realkarimsaleh/HomeLab-Chronicles/Setup-Guides/Servers/snipe-it-setup.md

 DB_USERNAME=snipeituser
 DB_PASSWORD=Password
 ```
-For *APP_TIMEZONE* should use a [PHP-supported timezone]{https://www.php.net/manual/en/timezones.php}, and should be enclosed in single quotes.
+For *APP_TIMEZONE*, you should use a [PHP-supported timezone](https://www.php.net/manual/en/timezones.php) and enclose it in single quotes.

 Set permissions for the Snipe-IT directories: